WebBreacher/welp/README.md

 <pre>
 welp.py [-h] [-l] [-m] [-o OUTFILE] [-p] [-q] [-s] [-v] log_file_to_parse

-Scan Apache access logs for known traces of scanners and attack
+Scan Apache access and IIS logs for known traces of scanners and attack

 positional arguments:
     log_file_to_parse  the log file that you want parsed